maxgrenderjones/streamutils/README.md

 Implemented so far (equivalent `coreutils` function in brackets if the name is different).
 Note that the following descriptions say 'lines', but there's nothing stopping the functions operating on a stream of tokens that aren't newline terminated strings:

-###Composable Functions
+###Connectors
-These are functions designed to start a stream or process a stream.
+These are functions designed to start a stream or process a stream (the underlying functions are wrapped via `@connector` and either return an `Iterator` or `yield` a series of values).
 Result is something that can be iterated over

 Functions that act on one token at a time: